Come Enjoy a WinterWonderland Experience

 Recognized throughout the Pacific Northwest as the "Largest

-annual Winter Wonderland presented by Columbia Humane Society, powered by Comcast will grab your attention
+annual Winter Wonderland, powered by Comcast will grab your attention

 with glimmers and glows around every corner.